JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 * A researcher is interested in surveying their fellow students about an extremely delicate issue.
 Collecting related information not only places potential research participants at risk, but a degree of risk may extend to the researcher themselves and the institution with which they are affiliated.
 * A research team is working with a dataset that contains classified information or trade secrets from a commercial partner.
 In order to access the data, the team has to sign a data use agreement restricting who can access it and for what purpose.

-These situations illustrate provide different perspectives on the same issue: **Sensitive data** refers to data that must be protected against unauthorized access and use.
+These situations provide different perspectives on the same issue: **Sensitive data** is data that must be protected against unauthorized access and use.
 As will soon be evident, *unauthorized* is doing quite a bit of work in this definition.
 Of course, the sensitivity of the data in each of these examples does not (necessarily) mean that the related research should not be done.
 But it does mean that the data in question will require some special considerations and treatment.

 This chapter deals mostly with the definition of sensitive data and the general strategies for how it can be managed.
 Sorry, but for a deep dive into the application of k-anonymity [1], look elsewhere.
 The reasons for this are twofold.
 First, this area is changing rapidly with new with the development technologies, regulations, and expectations.
 Second, sensitive data in a tabular form (e.g. an Excel spreadsheet containing private information from human subjects) is not quite the same thing as sensitive data in images (e.g. MRI images that need to be "de-faced") and other formats.